-More durable than a road bike and faster than a mountain bike.
-Gravel bikes present a great option for the riders who want to travel on and off road.
-Mellow single tracks, farm roads, gravel, crushed cobblestones, tarmac — whatever.
+More versatile than a road bike, more stable and adaptable than a cross bike, and faster over less aggressive off road terrain than a mountain bike.
+Gravel bikes present a great option for the people who want to cycle both on and off road…often in the same ride.
+Mellow single tracks, farm roads, gravel, crushed stone, muddy back lanes, tarmac — wherever.

-The gravel bike is a machine that’s capable of performing brilliantly on various surfaces while delivering comfort.
-Their adaptability, versatility, and ruggedness make them a perfect commuting bike, an ideal light touring or bike packing bike, a great winter trainer, or simply the one bike that can tackle any sort of terrain you care to try on it.
-They typically offer a slightly more relaxed geometry than a pure road bike, come equipped with disc brakes to increase braking power and enable the fitting of bigger tyres, often have the potential to carry luggage, and are stronger and tougher to take the inevitable knocks that come with off-roading.
+The gravel bike is a machine that’s capable of performing brilliantly on various surfaces while delivering comfort and speed.
+Their adaptability, versatility, and ruggedness make them a perfect commuting bike, an ideal light touring or bike-packing bike, a great winter trainer, or simply the one bike that can tackle any sort of terrain you care to try on it.
+They typically offer a slightly more relaxed geometry than a road bike, come equipped with disc brakes to increase braking power and enable the fitting of much bigger tyres, often have the potential to carry luggage, and are stronger and tougher to take the inevitable knocks that come with off-roading.

 An excellent, award-winning and affordable do-it-all adventure, road and commuting bike with bags of versatility.
 Following on from the popularity and success of the titanium Tripster ATR, the AT now provides a more affordable and flexible option.